basp/nanibot/README.md

 > lc([nani_utils, nani_conn, nani_event, nani_bot]).
 ```

-This will allow you to run the bot with `nani_bot:start(Config)` but
+This will allow you to run the bot with `nani_bot:start(Config)` (no
-you probably want a bit more bits and pieces like for example the
+worries, `Config` is explained later) but you probably want a bit
-markov service:
+more bits and pieces like for example the markov service:
 ```
 > lc([markov, markov_server]).
 ```